 He now lives with his mother and two younger siblings – a teenage sister and an eight years old younger brother – at Tutong.
-He did not do well at his A-levels and decided to quit school.
+He finished school but decided not pursue further studies yet.
+To him, he would rather try to take care of his family first.
 He found work at the local town’s car workshop owned by Uncle Lim, a good friend of his late father.

 Perhaps the brightest spot in the family is his youngest brother, Haziq.
 Despite the of his father’s death, Haziq managed to generally do well in school and have a healthy social life.

 Adam is also currently in a relationship with his childhood friend, Aisyah.
 Despite Aisyah’s devotion to him, Adam feels that he doesn’t deserve a girl like her.
 Aisyah is a smart girl and she has potential to go further in life than he could ever dreamed of.
 But Aisyah’s is afraid to go out of her comfort zone.
 She feels content (or at least convince herself that she’s content) with her current state in life: in her small town, with her family, her boyfriend and her friends – nothing more.
 Adam somehow feels he’s responsible for holding her back and contemplates about ending their relationship.

 Adam’s father continued his story on the legend of Awang Semaun.

 Adam’s Father: Sudah tau kana benci oleh kampung nya, Awang Semaun dan si Damang Sari pun bepindah-pindah menjadi wira upahan.
 Akhirnya, sampai tia durang ke kawasan Limbang dan Temburong.
 Disana, durang berjumpa dengan satu puak bernama puak Sakai yang telah dilanda oleh serangan lanun.
 Puak ani diketuai oleh Awang Alak Betatar.